GildedPleb/hab-guide/docs/l2-k3s/standup-live.md

 ```

 This means it's working—that your web traffic is making it to your cluster—but
-that your cluster has nothing to serve, which is expected.
-Insert failed
+that your cluster has nothing to serve at that address, which is expected.
-successfully memes.
+Insert failed successfully memes.

 ### Cert-Manager